entrypoint-lv/DataTableQueryBuilder/README.md

     { 'id': 3, 'fullName': 'Mary Smith', 'email': 'mary@example.com', 'companyName': 'Google', 'posts' : 10, createDate: '2020-09-12T10:11:45.712Z' }
 ]
 ```

-So, a field value in each column's configuration represents a property name of a row object in this JSON array.

 ### Server-side configuration